nuxt/nuxt/docs/3.api/3.utils/preload-components.md

 ```

 ::alert{icon=👉}
-Currently, on server, `preloadComponents` will have no effect.
+Currently, on the server, `preloadComponents` will have no effect.
 ::